-Lake Frierson State Park is an 335-acre aquatic retreat located in northeastern Arkansas.
-RV campers will find a wide range of water activities, from water skiing and kayaking to fishing.
+Lake Frierson State Park is a 335-acre aquatic retreat located in Jonesboro, which is in northeastern Arkansas.
+RV campers will find a wide range of water activities, from water skiing, kayaking, and fishing.
 The waters of the lake are populated by fish species such as walleye, bream, catfish, and bass.
-There is also a fishing pier, if you don’t want to take a boat out onto the water.
+There is also a fishing pier if you don’t want to take a boat out onto the water.
 The park offers boat rentals, from large vessels to canoes, so every park guest can have an opportunity to play on the water.

 There is a small campground within the park that has seven campsites.
 You’ll be able to camp in privacy with water and electrical hookups.
 The campground is also close to the water, making it easy to access the boat launch and get to the swimming areas.
 The hiking trails are just outside of the campground as well.